imazen/imageflow-dotnet-server/README.md

 [![.NET 6/7](https://github.com/imazen/imageflow-dotnet-server/workflows/Build/badge.svg)](https://github.com/imazen/imageflow-dotnet-server/actions/workflows/dotnet-core.yml)

-#### Imageflow.NET Server is image processing and optimizing middleware for ASP.NET 6 & 7.
+#### Imageflow.NET Server is image processing and optimizing middleware for ASP.NET 6, 7, & 8.

-** Try [the new configuration system](https://github.com/imazen/imageflow-dotnet-server/blob/main/CONFIGURATION.md) to avoid a build step & C#! **
+** Try [the new configuration system](https://github.com/imazen/imageflow-dotnet-server/blob/main/CONFIGURATION.md) to avoid a build step & C#! ** [Check out breaking changes in 0.9](https://github.com/imazen/imageflow-dotnet-server/blob/main/CHANGES.md)

 If you don't need an HTTP server, [try Imageflow.NET](https://github.com/imazen/imageflow-dotnet).
 If you don't want to use .NET, try [Imageflow](https://imageflow.io), which has a server, command-line tool, and library with language bindings for Go, C, Rust, Node, Ruby and more.
 Imageflow is specifically designed for web servers and focuses on security, quality, and performance.